Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Discussion

 \section{Discussion}

-The numerical example presented in Section \ref{S_Numerical_example} confirms the validity of the proposed approach.
-In Figs. \ref{Fig_RLT_SR} and \ref{Fig_RLT_oLL} and Table \ref{Table_2_Norm_RLT}, the model via Strategy \#1, i.e., the traditional SINDy, results in poor RLT prediction.
-Although Strategy \#2 has a richer library than Strategy \#1, the RLT prediction accuracy due to Strategy \#2 is not improved at all.
-A comparison of Strategies \#1 and \#2 highlights the necessity and difficulty of the careful design of the library in the SINDy framework.
-Meanwhile, Figs. \ref{Fig_RLT_SR} and \ref{Fig_RLT_oLL} together with Table \ref{Table_2_Norm_RLT} clearly show that the data-driven model provided by Strategy \#3, namely, the proposed approach, marks the most accurate RLT prediction.
-This result is due to the proposed library optimization mechanism, as the only difference between Strategies \#3 and \#2 is whether the tunable parameter $\varPhi$ to design the basis functions $\theta_{29},\ldots,\theta_{33}$ is optimized or not.
-Note that the proposed library optimization mechanism can search for the appropriate basis functions on the basis of the optimization algorithm, thereby reducing user burden significantly.
-Therefore, the proposed approach provides a powerful strategy to address the problem of library design in the SINDy framework, thereby bridging the gap between SINDy theory and practice.
+The numerical examples presented in Sections \ref{S_Example_SLR_Numerical_example} and \ref{S_Example_Engine_Numerical_example} confirm the validity of the proposed approach.
+In both examples, the models obtained by Strategy \#1 yield poor RLT predictions, as demonstrated by Fig. \ref{Fig_SLR_RLT_SR_oLL} (Example \#1) and Fig. \ref{Fig_RLT_SR_oLL} along with Table \ref{Table_2_Norm_RLT} (Example \#2).
+Although Strategy \#2 employs a richer library than Strategy \#1, its RLT prediction performance shows no improvement.
+A comparison between Strategies \#1 and \#2 highlights the challenge of library design in the SINDy framework.
+Meanwhile, the data-driven model obtained by Strategy \#3, namely, the proposed approach, achieves the most accurate RLT predictions.
+This result arises from the proposed library optimization mechanism.
+The only difference between Strategies \#3 and \#2 lies in whether the parameter $\varPhi$ of the basis functions is optimized.
+The proposed mechanism can search for appropriate basis functions based on an optimization algorithm, thereby reducing the user's burden.
+Therefore, the proposed approach provides a powerful strategy to address the problem of library design in the SINDy framework.
+The proposed approach is particularly suitable for modeling dynamical systems where the appropriate basis functions and their parameters cannot be exactly determined \emph{a priori}.
+Most industrial systems fall into this category.

+In Example \#1, Fig. \ref{Fig_SLR_Noisy_RLT_SR_oLL} and Table \ref{Table_SLR_Noisy_Result} demonstrate that the proposed approach is robust to data noise.
+As shown in Table \ref{Table_SLR_Noisy_Result}, it can accurately recover the ground-truth dynamics even when the training data are corrupted by noise.
+Fig. \ref{Fig_SLR_Noisy_RLT_SR_oLL} illustrates that the resulting models yield accurate RLT predictions of the ground-truth system trajectories.
+However, the identification performance of SINDy-LOM gradually deteriorated with increasing noise intensity; for example, at $\sigma_{x} = 0.5$, the equation for $x_{1}\Of{k+1}$ contains an erroneous term.
+Nevertheless, the degradation was not critical, as the RLT prediction successfully captured the dynamical behavior of the ground-truth system.
+Future work will focus on enhancing the noise robustness of SINDy-LOM by incorporating advanced learning strategies, such as ensemble methods and other sparsification techniques based on criteria other than coefficient thresholding.